 How to Get Ahead of Security Review

-Build Trust Infrastructure Early (not audit theater)
+Build Trust Infrastructure Early

 Most startups treat compliance as a "deal blocker" and rush to get certified when a big prospect asks.
 By then, it's too late.

 Trust infrastructure means building the foundation before deals require it: risk register, documented policies, access reviews, vulnerability management, incident response plans.
-Not because an auditor will check, but because these are the artifacts buyers actually need to see.
+Not because an auditor will check, but because these are the artefacts buyers actually need to see.

 Start with the basics:

-• MFA everywhere (SSO + hardware keys for admins)
+- MFA everywhere (SSO + hardware keys for admins)

-• Logging + alerting (not just enabled, but monitored)
+- Logging + alerting (not just enabled, but monitored)

-• Access reviews (quarterly for privileged access, annual for all users)
+- Access reviews (quarterly for privileged access, annual for all users)

-• Vendor risk management (track critical vendors, DPAs, attestations)
+- Vendor risk management (track critical vendors, DPAs, attestations)

-• Incident response SOP (documented process + tabletop drill)
+- Incident response SOP (documented process + tabletop drill)

 These aren't "compliance theater."
 They're the proof points buyers check in every security review.

-The Trust Center Advantage
+The Trust Centre Advantage

-A Trust Center is a public page showing your security posture: policies, certifications, sub-processors, uptime, incident contacts.
+A Trust Center is a public page showing your security posture: policies, certifications, sub-processors, uptime, and incident contacts.
 Think of it as your security homepage.

 What to include:

-• Security overview (high-level approach)
+- Security overview (high-level approach)

-• Certifications (SOC 2, ISO 27001, or "in progress with audit date")
+- Certifications (SOC 2, ISO 27001, or "in progress with audit date")

-• Sub-processor list (vendors, DPAs, their certifications)
+- Sub-processor list (vendors, DPAs, their certifications)

-• Security policies (anonymized, non-sensitive)
+- Security policies (anonymized, non-sensitive)

-• Contact for security questions
+- Contact for security questions

 SOC 2/ISO as Conversation Shortcut